 Kyrie [Irving] stunned members of the tribe in 2016 when he said in an interview with ESPN that his mother Elizabeth was a member.
 That sent the elders scrambling to identify a lineage, and they found his grandparents and great-grandparents from the White Mountain family in the Standing Rock reservation in South Dakota.

-Irving supported the tribe’s fight against the Dakota Access Pipeline two years ago and has had the tribe’s logo tattooed on the back of his neck.
-Earlier this year, he released a version of his Nike signature shoe that featured the logo as well.
-Last year, Irving made a six-figure donation to the tribe.
+Irving supported the tribe’s fight against the Dakota Access Pipeline in 2016 and has had the tribe’s logo tattooed on the back of his neck.
+Earlier in 2018, he released a version of his Nike signature shoe that featured the logo as well.
+In 2017, Irving made a six-figure donation to the tribe.

 The tribe and Irving have been working since April to put together a time for him to come and take part in a naming ceremony, which is sacred in Native American culture.

 In Lakota, Irving’s name, ‘Little Mountain’ is ‘Hela’ (roughly: HEY-law), and his sister, Asia’s, name, ‘Buffalo Woman’, is ‘Tatanka Winyan’ (roughly: ta-TONG-ka WIN-yan).
 ‘Winyan’, ‘woman’, is perhaps most familiar to the rest of us in the derived form used to refer to one’s oldest daughter: ‘Winona’.
 ESPN